Pure-Inuit/ForAndroid/readme.txt

-Git is a system control tool
+Git is a distributed control system.